arvigeus/AZ-204/Questions/Compute Solutions.md

 ---

+Question: You need to deploy a containerized application to Azure and require autoscaling based on custom metrics.
+Which Azure service would you use?

+- [ ] Azure Container Instances (ACI)
+- [x] Azure App Service
+- [ ] Azure Functions
+- [ ] Azure Logic Apps

+Answer: Azure App Service supports autoscaling and allows you to scale based on custom metrics.
+ACI doesn't offer autoscaling, and Azure Functions and Logic Apps are not primarily container services.

+---

 Question: An e-commerce company is looking to host its web platform, which includes a customer-facing website and internal web APIs.
 They want a service that integrates well with other Azure services and is tailored for web applications.
 Which Azure service would you choose?

 - [x] Azure App Service